vds/GoIntermediateTraining01/Exercise1/README.md

 ### Setup application home folder
 Create main package and main function

-Hint: is is common for go application to have modules for binaries in the cmd folder
+Hint: it is common for go applications to have modules for binaries in the cmd folder.

 Check the existence of the folder "~/tedfeed", "~/tedfeed/videos", "~/tedfeed/thumbnails" if they don't exists, create them.